The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/advanced-guide.md

       planned at this point.
 ---

-Due to the nature of the DRG job design, advanced content is included and covered within the [Basic Guide](https://www.thebalanceffxiv.com/jobs/melee/dragoon/basic-guide/).
-If you have further questions for optimization, please feel free to ask in the Discord server.
+Due to the nature of the Dragoon job design, advanced content is included and covered within the [Basic Guide](/jobs/melee/dragoon/basic-guide/).
+If you have further questions regarding DRG optimization, please feel free to ask in the Discord server.